 Arepa de Huevo

-Cartagena's signature breakfast — a yellow corn arepa fried until puffed, then split open, an egg cracked inside, and refried to a deep-golden envelope.
+A signature breakfast of Colombia's Caribbean coast, with the town of Luruaco (Atlántico) recognized as its birthplace — a yellow corn arepa fried until puffed, then split open, an egg cracked inside, and refried to a deep-golden envelope.
 The Caribbean coast's morning staple.

-Arepa de huevo is the absolute morning institution of Colombia's Caribbean coast — sold at every Cartagena and Barranquilla street stall from 5 AM.
+Arepa de huevo is the absolute morning institution of Colombia's Caribbean coast, with the small town of Luruaco in Atlántico recognized as its birthplace; it is sold at street stalls across the coast — in Cartagena and Barranquilla — from early morning.
 The dish requires two frying stages: first the empty arepa is fried to puff up like a pita, then it's slit open while hot, an egg is cracked inside, and it's re-fried to set the egg.
 The result is an egg-stuffed corn pocket that's eaten with the hands, often dipped into hogao tomato-onion sauce.
 The technique is uniquely coastal — inland Colombian arepas are baked or grilled, never fried in this stuffed style.

 Bite into a hot arepa de huevo: the outer corn shell shatters with a crunch, opening to reveal a runny-or-set egg yolk in the warm corn pocket.
 The yolk soaks into the corn; salt comes through from the dough.
 Dip the next bite into hogao tomato-onion sauce — the acid cuts the richness, the corn picks up the sauce.
 Cartagena breakfast in one handheld package.